A gift of life insurance can be an easy way for you to provide generous support to Carnegie Mellon University.

 Another great way to make a gift to CMU with your life insurance policy is to make Carnegie Mellon a designated beneficiary of your policy.
 When your insurance reaches maturity, Carnegie Mellon will receive the amount or proportion you designate.
 You can change your designation at any time, giving you the flexibility to revise your gift for any reason.

 Because your gift is revocable, you do not receive an income tax deduction at the time you create the designation.
-Rather, your estate will receive an estate tax deduction for the amount your insurance policy distributes to Carnegie Mellon, providing tax savings if you itemize.
+Rather, your estate will receive an estate tax deduction for the amount your insurance policy distributes to Carnegie Mellon, provided your estate is subject to estate tax.

 Making Carnegie Mellon a designated beneficiary of your life insurance policy is an easy process.
 Simply contact your insurance agent to make a change on your policy's designation form.
 Be sure to identify us as: Carnegie Mellon University.

 As a general matter, if you give a life insurance policy on which you have an outstanding unpaid loan, you will be considered to have sold your policy for the amount of the unpaid loan.
 As a result, you will have to declare a portion of the loan as taxable income.
 You may want to pay off your loan prior to your gift in this case.

 However, if you plan to designate Carnegie Mellon as a revocable beneficiary of your policy, the existence of an unpaid loan against your policy will not affect your tax burden in this regard.

 A few states will not allow you to give life insurance to a charity

 For your gift of life insurance to be valid, your state of residence must consider a charity to have an "insurable interest" in your policy.
 You should verify that your state would make this determination before you make your gift.